m3047/rkvdns/README.md

 DNS extensions such as _Response Policy Zones_ provide the equivalent of a Web Application Firewall, with access control and query filtering.

+### The "Data Diode"

+RKVDNS is strictly readonly, simplifying your attack surface assessment for Redis.

 ### Use it as DNS!

 Sure, why not?
 If values can be converted to addresses, they will be returned for `A` and `AAAA` queries.